1759 - Reich and Austrian invasion of Saxony

 - With the departure of Finck's Corps, the only remaining Prussian troops in Saxony were the garrison of Dresden and a few detachments in the towns of Leipzig, Wittenberg and Torgau.

-On August 5, the Prussian commandant of Leipzig capitulated to the vanguard of the Reichsarmee whose light troops already roamed the counties of Hohenstein and Halberstadt in Prussian territories.
+- The Austrian light troops attached to the Reichsarmee roamed the counties of Hohenstein and Halberstadt in Prussian territories.

 On August 6